hadley/adv-r/Exceptions-Debugging.md

   `sessionInfo()` so others can see your R setup.

 * Spend some time creating a reproducible example.
-Make sure you have run your script in a vanilla R sessions (`R --version`).
+Make sure you have run your script in a vanilla R sessions (`R --vanilla`).
 This is often a useful example by itself, because in the course of making the problem reproducible you figure out what's causing the problem.